We will post the names of anyone who solves any of these puzzles.

 smallest possible value of a?
 Of k?

 Solved by: Jean Jacquelin, Fotos Fotiadis, P.M.A.
-Hakeem
+Hakeem, Paul Cleary,

 Two Points in a Triangle